buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 1. [[Life of the Buddha](#life-of-the-buddha_nyanamoli)] Birth and Childhood
 1. {% include content_blurb.html slug="dn30" category="canon" %}
     - This mythic text gives the 32 characteristics of Gotama’s body, which,legend has it, marked him for greatness at an early age.
-Note that some of the Suttas are not "Early Buddhist Texts."
+Note that some of the Suttas are not as early as others!
+1. {% include content_blurb.html category="articles" slug="origins-of-the-32-marks_mcgovern-nathan" %}
 1. {% include content_blurb.html slug="politics-of-the-buddhas-genitals_sujato" category="essays" %}
 1. [E] The Buddha's Family